• Letting Go of Control: Overthinking, Anxiety, and the Myth of the Perfect Day.

 Send me a text

-Welcome to The RISE Experience, a podcast for women who are rebuilding trust with themselves — in health, leadership, faith, and everyday life.
-This is a space to slow down when everything feels loud, to lead from steadiness instead of urgency, and to listen again.
-Here, identity, faith, the body, and quiet inner wisdom matter.
+Welcome to The RISE Experience — a podcast for women who are finding their way back to themselves.
+This is a space to slow down when everything feels loud, to lead from steadiness instead of urgency, and to finally hear yourself think again.
+Here we talk about identity, faith, and the quiet inner wisdom that gets buried under all the doing.
 A place to pause, reflect, and rise from clarity instead of pressure.

 Episode Highlights